dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-ide/ide-beta.md

 id: "ide-beta"
 ---

 :::info The dbt Cloud IDE is now in beta!
-This documentation is for the IDE beta version only and if you would like to sign up for the IDE beta group, submit your interest `here`!
+This documentation is for the IDE beta version only and if you would like to sign up for the IDE beta group, submit your interest [here](https://docs.google.com/forms/d/e/1FAIpQLSdlU65gqTZPyGAUc16SkxqTc50NO9vdq_KGx1Mjm_4FB_97FA/viewform)!
 :::

 ## Overview